karilowell/Clicky-Game/README.md

-# Memory Game
+# Clicky Game

-Let's train your 🧠 memory with this simple game build with React!
+Let's train your memory with this simple game build with React!

 ### Rules
   - Just don't click in any image twice